Muterra/py_zbg/doc/zbg_encoding.md

 + Length declaration: First octet encodes the number of subsequent length octets.
 11111111 shall not be used.
 Following octets describe value length in octets.
 + value in raw octets (no cross encoding)
 + No terminator

+**Note:** since it is very difficult to distinguish between arbitrary bytes and "hash" objects, default implementation behavior should be to treat *all* 256- and 512-bit objects as hashes.

 Examples
 -------